home | what's new | other sitescontact | about

 E. And this is Krishnamurti’s instruction with “You will never find it if you seek it.”

 K. Finding your true mate is not like going to a department store to find a new couch or fishing rod.
-How would you even know him when you find him?
+How would you even know the true mate when you find him?
 It’s as Krishnamurti said.
 The real problem is one of recognition.
 You won’t know him, you won’t recognize him, unless you first come to know your own deepest self.

-E. Kriss, I’d like to say that your comment in “The Wedding Song” is just about the best answer to this question.
-Let me quote what you said there:
+E. Kriss, I’d like to say that your earlier comment in “The Wedding Song” is just about the best answer to this question.
+Let me quote you:

 K. I would like to say something to the “Marys” of the